everydayrails/everyday-rails/_posts/2021-02-14-docker-devcontainer-series-intro.markdown

 ## Next steps

-With the basic tools installed, and a mindset for learning, we’ll be ready to move on to part two of this series: initial setup of our devcontainer in VS Code.
-Look for it in mid-February 2021.
-See you then.
+With the basic tools installed, and a mindset for learning, we’re ready to move on to part two of this series: [initial setup of our devcontainer in VS Code].
+See you there.

+[initial setup of our devcontainer in VS Code]:/2021/02/21/docker-devcontainer-series-setup.html